The Problem With Company Vehicles

 Whether the distraction is texting or taking a call from their supervisor, sending a notification, noisy passengers, or becoming bored behind the wheel, drivers of company vehicles must remain vigilant and constantly aware of their surroundings, especially when they’re operating larger vehicles like buses or construction vehicles.

 Negligent or uncaring management is arguably one of the biggest contributing causes of company vehicle accidents.
 When employee drivers feel intense pressure to perform, they’re more likely to make a mistake.

 For example, Amazon’s delivery drivers are tasked with delivering 99.9% of packages on a strict timetable.
 Many delivery drivers report that they’re unable to take lunch, bathroom breaks, or even refill their gas due to the aggressive time constraints.
-This means many of them fall behind and playing a reckless game of catch-up after stopping at a red light or waiting for a pedestrian to cross at a stop sign.
+This means many of them to fall behind and playing a reckless game of catch-up after stopping at a red light or waiting for a pedestrian to cross at a stop sign.
 Because of this failure in supervision, Amazon’s company vehicles have been involved in thousands of accidents and have caused more than a dozen fatalities.

 A company car crash can be very complicated.
 First, those involved need to determine who is responsible for the crash, which often means getting the business involved or filing multiple claims.
 More importantly, many company vehicles are larger than a standard car, making crashes more severe.